ward/run/_drafts/20km-door-brussel.md

 metro station near the start, we caught the first signs of the big crowd we would have to deal with the rest of the day.
 A big blob of people was queuing up for the exits and none of the queues seemed to be making any progress.
-Worse, a minute after our metro, another metro was going to arrive, likely also filled to the brim with runners.
+Worse, a minute after our metro another metro was going to arrive, likely also filled to the brim with runners.
 Unwilling to wait around with no progress, I led us to a closed exit which quickly brought us to the platform on the other side, for metros in the opposite direction.
 The crowd here was considerably